Jdewbury/Jdewbury/README.md

 #

+I am Jarett Dewbury, a second-year undergraduate studying biomedical engineering at the University of Waterloo.
+I am also the co-founder of WAT.ai, the University of Waterloo's artificial intelligence student design team.

-I am Jarett Dewbury, a machine learning researcher at Harvard Medical School and Massachusetts General Hospital working on semi and fully automated image processing applications for cancer segmentation and diagnosis.
-I am also a second-year undergraduate studying biomedical engineering at the University of Waterloo.
+Currently, I am a machine learning researcher at Harvard Medical School and Massachusetts General Hospital working on semi and fully automated image processing applications for tissue segmentation and disease understanding.

 I am interested in the intersection of medicine and machine learning.
 My current research interests include the development of transformative and novel AI-enabled tools to aid clinicians in disease diagnosis and understanding.